Walker catches boa constrictor on Austrian riverbank

-VIENNA A man walking along a riverbank in the Austrian city of Salzburg came across and captured a 2.3 metre (7.5 foot) boa constrictor, an animal rescue group said on Tuesday.
+VIENNA A man walking along a riverbank in the Austrian city of Salzburg came across and captured a 2.3 meter (7.5 foot) boa constrictor, an animal rescue group said on Tuesday.

 "That was brave but we do not recommend imitating him because it is dangerous," Susanne Hemetsberger, head of the Austrian Animal Protection Association, said in a statement.
 Constrictors squeeze their prey to death before swallowing it.